Skip to content

 sudo nano /etc/my.cnf.d/99-i-doit.cnf

 This file contains the new configuration settings.
-For an optimal performance you should adapt these settings to the (virtual) hardware:
+For optimal performance, these settings should be adapted to the (virtual) hardware:

 1